Table of contents

 Almost overnight, driven by the global pandemic, the distributed workforce is upon us.
 Only a fraction of companies is truly prepared.
 As organizations continually stack new SaaS applications and remote collaboration tools on top of their network, obtaining visibility over who is accessing it (and what they are accessing, where, and how) requires a hefty investment of manpower and time.
-Under these conditions, gaps appear more frequently and are exposed more deeply than ever before.
+Under these conditions, gaps appear more frequently and expose more deeply than ever before.
 The result of a more proactive and scalable approach to lower the risk will set companies on a path – one that many have never imagined they would need to take in such short order.

 Another new cyber-attack development known as Deepfake has also come to light AI.
-A Deepfake is a cyber-attack launched using artificial intelligence to create synthetic media.
-The algorithm allows the hacker to replace, a person in an existing image or video can be replaced with another individual’s features.
-Deepfake content is created using two competing AI algorithms; generator and discriminator.
+A cyber-attack launched using artificial intelligence to create synthetic media is a Deepfake.
+The algorithm allows the hacker to replace, a person in an existing image or video with another individual’s features.
+Two competing AI algorithms; generator and discriminator, create Deepfake content.
 The discriminator’s role is to identify features of the forged content, and the role of the generator is to take that information to modify the Deepfake into the desired outcome.
 One such Deepfake tech conspiracy was reported in 2019 where David Beckham appeared speaking in nine different languages in a ‘Malaria No More’ video campaigning.
 This technology should give viewers pause whenever viewing content that challenges or conflicts with other well-respected information sources.

 AI Machine Learning Security

-How We Can Help Your Business We, at CSG Technologies, are specialized in monitoring and providing the best solutions for your company’s cybersecurity needs.
+We, at CSG Technologies, specialize in monitoring and providing the best solutions for your company’s cybersecurity needs.
 We help companies assess their cyber-security vulnerabilities, close the gaps in their networks and drastically reduce their cyber-security risks.
 Our teams provide a full 24/7 managed service and take the weight of ensuring your business’ cybersecurity off your shoulders so that you could focus on your business goals.
 Contact us for more assistance today!